 ELNEC’s primary aim is to educate nurses to improve end-of-life care.
 While initial efforts, launched in 2000, were focused in the United States, many ELNEC trainers have had opportunities to travel internationally and provide this education to nurses and other healthcare providers throughout the world.
-Currently, ELNEC trainers and faculty have traveled to six of the seven continents, representing 5 countries.
+Currently, ELNEC trainers and faculty have traveled to six of the seven continents, representing 86 countries.
 Many trainers have provided ELNEC educational courses, while others have gone as consultants to work with educators, health administrators, and community leaders to improve care of the dying in their countries.
-It is estimated that over 5,800 nurses and other healthcare providers have received ELNEC training internationally.
+It is estimated that over 10,500 nurses and other healthcare providers have received ELNEC training internationally.
 Some are working on translating ELNEC into other languages and adapting it to increase the relevance to other cultures.
 For example, ELNEC has already been translated into Russian where nursing administrators and faculty are using the curriculum in Eastern Europe.
 ELNEC is also translated in Spanish (Core and Pediatric Palliative Care versions) and is being widely disseminated in Mexico, Central America, and parts of South America.
-Lastly, ELNEC-Japanese, ELNEC-Korean, ELNEC-German, ELNEC-Romanian, ELNEC-Taiwanese (Pediatric Palliative Care version), and ELNEC-Armenian are available.
-ELNEC-Chinese will be available by January 1, 2015.
+Lastly, ELNEC-Japanese, ELNEC-Korean, ELNEC-Chinese (ELNEC-Core and Pediatric Palliative Care), ELNEC-German, ELNEC-Romanian, ELNEC-Armenian, and ELNEC-Albanian are available.

 Examples of world-wide ELNEC dissemination by trainers since 2010 are: